pwintz/pwintz.github.io/_uc_uaw_gsr_2022-2025_contract/br_11_grievance-and-arbitration_2022-2025.md

 ### 1. Content

 An appeal to arbitration may be made only by the UAW and only after the timely exhaustion of the grievance procedure.
-The written appeal to arbitration must be received by the <span class="tooltip">Office of the President<span class="tooltip-text">{% assign tooltip_term = site.data.union_glossary | where: "Term", "UC Office of the President" %}{{ tooltip_term[0]["Meaning"] }}</span></span>, with a copy to the campus labor relations office of origin, within forty-five (45) calendar days of the date of issuance of the final University decision to the UAW.
+The written appeal to arbitration must be received by the Office of the President, with a copy to the campus labor relations office of origin, within forty-five (45) calendar days of the date of issuance of the final University decision to the UAW.
 The written appeal must be signed by an authorized representative of the UAW and must include:
 <div class="lvl3"><b>a)</b> The name and address of the UAW representative who is responsible for the appeal to arbitration and to whom all correspondence relating to the arbitration is to be sent;</div>
 <div class="lvl3"><b>b)</b> a copy of the completed grievance form; and a statement setting forth the unresolved issue(s), the articles and sections of the agreement alleged to have been violated, and the remedy requested.</div>
 <div class="lvl3"><b>c)</b> If a grievance is not appealed to arbitration, the University's Step 3 response shall be final.</div>